New Hampshire Medical Malpractice Attorney

 Contact Us Today

-If you or a loved one has sustained serious harm or even wrongful death due to the negligence of a health care provider, Van Dorn, Curtiss & Rousseau, PLLC will use our years of litigation experience to work for you.
+If you or a loved one has sustained serious harm or even wrongful death due to the negligence of a health care provider, Van Dorn, Curtiss, Rousseau & Ross, PLLC will use our years of litigation experience to work for you.
 We deal with many of the aspects often related to medical malpractice cases such as insurance liens, negotiating unpaid medical bills, and the recovery of other insurance benefits not included in your initial lawsuit.
 We are a full-service law firm and we will assist you in all associated legal issues for the one contingency fee.
-Trust the lawyers other lawyers trust; call Van Dorn, Curtiss & Rousseau, PLLC today.
+Trust the lawyers other lawyers trust; call Van Dorn, Curtiss, Rousseau & Ross, PLLC today.

 We represent clients in Western New Hampshire and Eastern Vermont, including the cities of Concord, Nashua, and Manchester.
-If you want the aggressive and expert pursuit of your medical malpractice claim and full and fair compensation for the harm caused to you by the negligence of a doctor or healthcare professional, call Van Dorn, Curtiss & Rousseau, PLLC at (603) 556-4148 for a free consultation.
+If you want the aggressive and expert pursuit of your medical malpractice claim and full and fair compensation for the harm caused to you by the negligence of a doctor or healthcare professional, call Van Dorn, Curtiss, Rousseau & Ross, PLLC at (603) 556-4148 for a free consultation.